 High school has been a long journey up until now, and you’ve worked really hard.
 With the college acceptance letter in hand, it is so, so tempting to take a break–but hold out for a little longer.
 Just one more semester.
 Summer is the time to relax and kick back, not school.

-So how do you avoid succumbing to Senioritis?
-Keep these things in mind during the last few weeks of your high school career!
+So how do you avoid succumbing to senioritis?
+Keep these things in mind during the last few weeks of your senior year!

 Acceptance is not a guarantee

 If you just keep the frame of mind that the whole of your high school career is like an audition for college, it’s much easier to take the second semester seriously.
 As exciting as earning that acceptance letter is, as soon as you do your happy dance, stow it away somewhere out of sight and pretend your acceptance is still up in the air–because it sort of is.
 Keep those grades up and GPA in good shape, you’ll thank yourself on the first day of college.

 A good GPA leads to good scholarships and grants

 Many scholarship and grant opportunities–as well as other forms of financial aid–often have requirements that include a certain minimum GPA level.
 The higher your GPA is and the better your grades are, the more scholarships and grants you could qualify for.
 And additional financial aid never ever hurts.

 Stay active during your senior year

 A lot of time is spent on completing applications, writing essays, going on college visits, researching anything from degree programs to parking places on campus–luckily most of that should be done now that you’ve been accepted.
 This leaves you with some freed time.
 While there should still be a focus on academics–we hope we’ve hammered that in by this point–that extra time can be spent on doing fun (but still engaging) things.